gabepk/Interface_2Path/README.md

 The purpose of this project is to work as an interface to the database, so that the user is able to search for specific enzymes and metabolic pathways between compounds.

+# NoSQL database

+NoSQL databases are an alternative to the tradition RDBMS to handle big data effectively.
+When relational databases started facing issues related to large scaling and high-concurrency, NoSQL database brought flexibility in different sorts of formats, such as key-value, document, graph, etc. Each format has its own characteristics, potentials and drawbacks.
+The 2path was build as a NoSQL database, more specificaly a graph database, due to the large amount of data it contains.

+# Graph database

+A graph database is focused not only on the data, but also on the relationships, since the connections are stored alongside the data in the model.
+Therefore, in this kind of database, it's much easier to apply a graph traversal algorithm to search for an specific data or a pathway between datas.
+If we were to perform the same in RDBMS, we would have to apply several JOIN operations to locate a desired dataset between Many-to-One or Many-to-Many relationships.
+The 2path was build as a graph database, more specificaly a Neo4j DB, because one of its main goal is to search the relationships between two compounds in an organism, which could have several other compounds in between.
+It's like searching for the history of a single compund in one organism.

+# Neo4j

 # Publications (2Path Interface)

 * We've used a Communication Evaluation Method to measure the quality of the interface from the perspective of the users.
 The research has been submited and accepted as a full paper by the World Conference on Information Systems and Tecnologies (WorldCist) in 2018.